karnikaavelumani/svelte-workshop/README.md

 </ul>
 ```

-> Note: Anchor tags are commonly used in `li` elements to make tables of contents.
+> NOTE: Anchor tags are commonly used in `li` elements to make tables of contents.

 HTML even supports [_tables_](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics) of all shapes and sizes.